-Employees will be teams of two and will use a makeshift snowboard with boxes or large clothes.
+Employees will be in teams of two and will use a makeshift snowboard with boxes or large clothes.
 The team that races to the finish line first will get the gold medal.

 Instead of stones, you can use office chairs for this one - create four concentric circles as their mark and each player takes turns pushing the chairs into the circle.
-The nearer they are to the center, the more points they get and the player with the most points wins!
+The nearer they are to the center, the more points they get, and the player with the most points wins!

 Figure skating is an Olympic fan-favorite sport.
 While most of us couldn’t pull off what the amazing figure skaters do, we can still have an event like this.
 Players can create costumes and routines without the ice and show them off via Zoom.
-Your panel of judges will award points for each player based on their costume, form, and style.
+Your panel of judges will award points to each player based on their costume, form, and style.

 After the games have concluded, it’s a great idea to have an awards ceremony to recognize the victors and their wins.
 As mentioned above, it’s great to have something to give to every participant, win or lose.
-Well, of course, you’ll have separate awards to the gold, silver, and bronze medalists.
+Well, of course, you’ll have separate awards for the gold, silver, and bronze medalists.
 After the awarding ceremony,

 You can enjoy some light snacks and drinks during your award ceremony to make it a special social event where employees can relax.
 After all, those many events will surely work up an appetite.
-Now, don’t forget to take photos (or screenshots if you’re taking it virtually) to commemorate the occasion.
-And hopefully, everyone in the team will enjoy that they’re eager to have the next one.
+Now, don’t forget to take photos (or screenshots if you’re taking them virtually) to commemorate the occasion.
+And hopefully, everyone on the team will enjoy that they’re eager to have the next one.